OctopusDeploy/blog/blog/2019-09/using-custom-tf-plugins/index.md

 There is an [ongoing discussion](https://github.com/hashicorp/terraform/issues/15252) in the Hashicorp GitHub repository about the possibility of supporting custom plugin repositories for Terraform.
 As it stands today though only the official Terraform plugins will be downloaded on demand, and custom plugins need to be manually distributed.

-In this post we'll look at the three different ways to have custom plugins accessible from your Terraform templates.
+In this post, we'll look at the three different ways to have custom plugins accessible from your Terraform templates.

 ## The sample project

-To demonstrate loading a custom plugin we'll create a very simple Terraform template that utilizes the [Octopus plugin](https://github.com/OctopusDeploy/terraform-provider-octopusdeploy).
+To demonstrate loading a custom plugin, we'll create a very simple Terraform template that uses the [Octopus plugin](https://github.com/OctopusDeploy/terraform-provider-octopusdeploy).

 To add a dependency on the Octopus provider, we have the following code in a file called `octopus.tf`: